Meet Brianne Pegg

 - Stay and Play Studio, a weekly art and play studio for parents and children to experience the joy of creativity together

 - Conscious Creativity, a program that supports students who need extra help with their social/emotional development

-- The Studio, a makerspace at UICS-St. Mark Center for students to explore group and individual art-experiences in a space designed for creative thought
+- The Studio, a UICS-St. Mark Center makerspace designed for creative thought & group/individual art experiences

 UICS welcomes a monthly series of Artists-in-Residence to share artistically and culturally-enriching experiences year-round as part of our Creative Curriculum.
 Artists that have been welcomed and are now a part of our school family include Starlight – Just Imagine (improv), SugEasy Singleton – Break Free Kansas City (breakdance and hip hop), Amanda Garner (yoga), The Nelson-Atkins Museum of Art (visual arts), Heart of America Shakespeare Festival (interactive storytelling), Kansas City Public Theatre (creative dramatics), Theatre of the Imagination (graduation play and movie), J.T.
 Daniels (muralist/visual arts), Drum Safari (interactive percussion performance), Kansas City Ballet (dance-a-story) and many more.